Vyral/base-template/_posts/2018-08-29-an-expert-answers-all-of-your-questions-about-appealing-your-property-tax.md

 {% include youtube.html %}

-Appealing your property tax assessment is a challenging topic, which is why I’m joined today by attorney Eliot Malone to discuss everything you need to know about it.
+Appealing your property tax assessment is a challenging topic, which is why I’m joined today by attorney Elliott Malone to discuss everything you need to know about it.

 {% include pullquote.html %}